-Maths - White Rose Maths assessments are used on a regular basis in conjunction with continuous assessment for learning
+Maths - White Rose Maths assessments are used termly in conjunction with continuous assessment for learning

-Children Working Below Age Related Expectations
+Children Working Below Age Related Expectations SEND children

-SEND children

 Where a child is included on the Special Needs register of the school, agreed practices of communication, liaison and partnership described within the SEND policy are additionally put into operation and overseen by the Inclusion Manager.
-Teachers use the SCART (Sir Charles Parsons Assessment and Recording Tool) to assess levels of attainment and track progress for children who are below National Curriculum stages.
+Teachers use the Newcastle SEND Assessment Tool to assess levels of attainment and track progress for children who are below National Curriculum stages.